chaoss/community/community-operations/chaosscast.md

 A guest is invited to participate in the podcast and may or may not be a member of CHAOSS.
 They are selected based on their relevant expertise on a topic.

+#### Panelist
+A panelist is similar to a guest, but is not required to be an expert on the topic.
+Their role is to help bring diverse perspectives to the podcast.
+Usually, they are a member of CHAOSS.

 #### Editor

 An editor is someone who takes the recorded audio file and edits it to sound like a podcast (removing any unwanted sections, adding the music etc).
 Until around February 2026, CHAOSScast used a professional editing service (Peachtree Sound).
 However, due to reduced budget, the podcast is moving towards community editing instead.